 Depression can make school much more difficult.
 It can overwhelm one’s will to complete schoolwork and can lead to school failure.

 When struggling with depression, getting out of bed in the morning can seem like climbing Mt.
 Everest.
 Going to school can seem impossible.
-This often leads teens suffering from depression to miss school.
+This often leads teens suffering from depression to refuse to go to school.

 Disruption in one’s daily routine caused by depression can also impact eating habits.
 Also, food can be used as a maladaptive coping skill to help fill the void left by depression.